 If your child is struggling with suicidal thoughts we are here to help.
-Located in Pittsburgh, PA, Southwood offers leading suicidal ideation treatment for children and adolescents.
+Located near Pittsburgh, PA, Southwood offers leading suicidal ideation treatment for children and adolescents.

 Learn more about treatment for suicidal thoughts at Southwood Psychiatric Hospital Pittsburgh, PA

 An unfortunate symptom of many mental health disorders is suicidal ideation.
 In conditions such as depression, bipolar disorder, anxiety disorders, and trauma-related disorders, thoughts of suicide tend to develop when symptoms are not alleviated, which in turn causes an individual to become fixated on how he or she would end his or her own life.
 Young people who struggle with mental illness are not absolved from experiencing suicidal ideation because of their age and require treatment in order to eliminate these dangerous thought processes.
 And because children and adolescents experience these thoughts within their own minds, it is necessary for parents and caregivers to pay attention to the behavioral and emotional warning signs that their child is battling such intrusive thoughts.
 Southwood Psychiatric Hospital recognizes the distress that is often caused by suicidal ideation.
 We also understand the potential consequences that could occur if a youth grapples with such thoughts for a long period of time.
 In response to these realizations, we are pleased to offer superior mental health services for those young people who are plagued by overwhelming thoughts about death and dying.
 At Southwood Psychiatric Hospital, we want your child to become well again, be free from thoughts of suicide, and find relief from any additional symptoms of an existing mental health condition.